Annette Bear-Crawford

-Annette Ellen Bear-Crawford (born Annette Ellen Bear, 23 February 1853 – 7 June 1899) was an Australian women's suffragist and social reformer in Victoria.
+Annette Ellen Bear-Crawford (née Bear; 23 February 1853 – 7 June 1899) was an Australian women's suffragist and social reformer in Victoria.
 She was instrumental in uniting and training the women's suffrage organisations in the Colony of Victoria to coordinate a sustained campaign for women to gain the vote.
 She established a shilling fund to found the Queen Victoria Hospital, Melbourne.
 She was a social reformer, and successfully agitated to have the age of consent increased, and have women involved in factory inspecting, and policing to ensure the safety of women.

-Bear-Crawford died unexpectedly from pneumonia, aged 46, while on a trip to England to attend the Women's International Conference.
-She did not live to see women gain the vote in Victoria or Australia.
+Bear-Crawford died unexpectedly from pneumonia, aged 46, while on a trip to England where she attended the Women's International Conference.
+She died before women gain the vote in Victoria or Australia.
 She also died a week before the opening of the Queen Victoria Hospital, Melbourne.
 In 2007, she was inducted into the Victorian Honour roll of women.

 Early life

 Bear-Crawford was born Annette Ellen Bear, in Collingwood, Victoria, on 23 February 1853 to Annette Eliza Bear née Williams, and John Pinney Bear.
 John was from Devon, England and made money on a stock and station agency in Australia, and with his earnings he established the Chateau Tahbilk winery on the Goulburn River.
-She had three brothers and five sisters.
-Her education was a priority and was provided first by governesses in Australia and England, until she attended Cheltenham Ladies' College, Gloucestershire.
+She had eight siblings, three brothers and five sisters.
+Her education was provided firstly by governesses in Australia and England, until she attended Cheltenham Ladies' College, Gloucestershire.

 Career

 Early social work career in the UK

-After her schooling, she spent some time in France and Germany, before returning to England to train in social work to work in London's New Hospital.
+After her schooling, she visited France and Germany for a time, before returning to England to train in social work to work in London's New Hospital.
 She was known for her involvement with the National Vigilance Association (NVA).
 She was also involved in the women's suffrage movement in the UK which was being led by Millicent Garrett Fawcett.
 Her parents moved back to Australian in 1888, however, Bear-Crawford had already established herself, and stayed in England.
 She returned to Australia, aged 37, to live with her mother when her father died in 1890.